fastmail/authentication_milter/README.md

 This milter can optionally detect messages with a List-Id header, and include a flag in the resulting DMARC failure in the Authentication-Results header.
 This header can then be used to apply a more lenient filter.

+DMARC failures with p=reject can optionally be rejected, and emails with a detected list id can be exempted from this rejection.

 Trust Model
 -----------